athackst/vscode-ament-task-provider/README.md

 ![demo](demo.gif)

-### Task panel

-**Required setup** You must have the ament linters installed on your system for the appropriate linter to run.
+**Prerequiesite** You must have the ament linters installed on your system for the appropriate linter to run.

 ```bash
 sudo apt-get install ros-$ROS_DISTRO-ament-lint